ByteXenon/LuaXen/README.md

 Welcome to the Lua Compiler project, a comprehensive Lua compiler built with Lua.
 This project is a collaborative effort led by Luna, with significant contributions from Evan, guys from LGHCWare, and others.

-> **📜 License:** Currently under the Proprietary Open Source License, but will transition to MIT/GPL2 in the future.

 ## 🎯 About

 The Lua Compiler project is an ambitious endeavor to create a robust and flexible Lua compiler using Lua itself.
 The project aims to provide a comprehensive suite of tools for working with Lua code, from compilation and interpretation to beautification and optimization.